Untitled image - 2026-02-14T195217.927

 Collagen is your skin’s primary structural protein, providing firmness and support – think of it as the skin’s supportive framework.
 While natural collagen production declines with age (accelerating during perimenopause and menopause [Jenkins G, et al., 2014; Zhang S & Duan E, 2018], sun exposure dramatically speeds up its loss and damage.

-Collagen provides structural support, maintaining firmness and elasticity.
-But when MMP enzymes become overactive—often due to UV stress—they accelerate collagen breakdown, undermining skin strength and resilience.”
+Collagen provides structural support, maintaining firmness, and skin elasticity.
+It also supports the regeneration of dead skin cells, which is vital for maintaining healthy skin.
+But when MMP enzymes become overactive (often due to UV stress) they accelerate collagen breakdown, undermining skin strength and resilience.

 Direct Hits on Collagen Fibres: UV rays act like molecular “scissors,” directly breaking the chemical bonds within collagen and elastin fibres.
-This weakens your skin’s supportive “ropes,” leading to loss of strength and wrinkles.
+This weakens your skin’s supportive “ropes,” leading to loss of strength, decreased skin elasticity, and the appearance of aged skin, including wrinkles.

 UV radiation employs a multi-pronged attack: